HackUnit/Amazon_Vine_Analysis/README.md

 <br>
 <sub>Total Non-Vine Reviews</sub>

-- In contrast, as is shown, there were 61,589 total reviews done by non-Vine program personal.
+- In contrast, as is shown, there were 61,589 total reviews done by non-Vine program personnel.

 <br>